- Salem Greeters

 As the state capital, Salem is steeped in history – from the Capitol building itself to stately homes with storied pasts.
-Three historic properties – Bush House Museum, Historic Deepwood Estate and Willamette Heritage Center at The Mill – are located within easy walking distance of one another.
+Three historic properties – Bush House Museum, Historic Deepwood Estate and Willamette Heritage Center – are located within easy walking distance of one another.

 At the Bush House Museum, an elegant 1878 Italianate mansion built by pioneer businessman Asahel Bush II is set in a 100-acre park, step inside and step back in time with a guided tour of the museum’s exhibits of textiles, photos and historic artifacts.

 The nearby Historic Deepwood Estate, designed by noted Northwest architect W.C.
 Knighton and built during the 1890s by Dr. Luke Port, is a gabled Queen Anne with enchanting gardens designed by the Northwest’s first female landscape architecture firm, Lord & Schryver.